The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 Short answer: Yes, if your build can access it.

-Even if you’re not planning a Guns-focused build, the weapon’s vendor value and situational utility justify grabbing it.
-At worst, you sell it for bits to fund your actual build.
-At best, you’ve got a powerful tool for robot-heavy sections and armored enemy encounters.
+Even if you’re not planning a Guns-focused build, the weapon’s vendor value and the bonus fisherman’s house loot justify grabbing it.
+At worst, you sell the machine gun for bits to fund your actual build.
+At best, you’ve got a powerful tool for robot-heavy sections and armored enemy encounters throughout the early-mid game.

 Paradise Island holds many secrets beyond just this substation.
 Take your time, explore thoroughly, and you’ll be rewarded with gear, lore, and experiences that make your playthrough richer.
 The Corrosive Shock Machine Gun is just one piece of that puzzle—but it’s a particularly explosive piece worth acquiring.